popgenmethods/pyrho/README.md

 The output is an hdf format table containing all of the pre-computed likelihoods needed to run [hyperparam](#hyperparam), [optimize](#optimize), and [compute_r2](#compute_r2).

+Note that make_table can consume significant amounts of memory (N=256 requires about 100G of RAM using the --approx flag).

 To see a full list of options and their meaning, run
 ```pyrho make_table --help```.